demwil1993/Python_Custom_Packages/README.md

   - Parameters:
     - `target`: String: The name of the target column.
     - `num_col`: String: The name of the numerical column.

-### Data Transformation

-- **`category_datatype(self)`**

-  - Description: This method type casts columns with an object datatype into a category datatype.

-  - Note: This method modifies the DataFrame in place.

-- **`turn_null(self, val)`**

-  - Description: This method replaces values in a DataFrame that represent an unknown value but are not recorded as null (e.g., '-', '?', '*') with NaN.

-  - Parameters:
-    - `val`: The value to be replaced with NaN.

-  - Note: This method modifies the DataFrame in place.

-- **`null_percent(self)`**

-  - Description: Outputs the percentage of null values in each column of the DataFrame.

-- **`drop_null_by_percent(self, percent)`**

-  - Description: Drops columns in a DataFrame that have a percentage of null values greater than or equal to the specified threshold.

-  - Parameters:
-    - `percent`: Float: The percentage threshold above which columns will be dropped.
-Expressed as a value between 0 and 100.

-  - Note: This method modifies the DataFrame in place.

-- **`bool_datatype(self, column, true_value, false_value)`**

-  - Description: This method type casts an object datatype into a boolean datatype based on specified true and false values.

-  - Parameters:
-    - `column` (str): The name of the column in the DataFrame.
-    - `true_value`: The value in the column to be considered as True.
-    - `false_value`: The value in the column to be considered as False.

-  - **Note**: This method modifies the DataFrame in place.

-### Miscellaneous

 - **`counter(self, column)`**